Lamentation of Christ (Mantegna)

-The Lamentation of Christ (also known as the Lamentation over the Dead Christ, or the Dead Christ and other variants) is a painting of about 1480 by the Italian Renaissance artist Andrea Mantegna.
-While the dating of the piece is debated, it was completed between 1475 and 1501, probably in the early 1480s.
+The Lamentation of Christ (also known as the Lamentation over the Dead Christ, The Foreshortened Christ, or the Dead Christ and Three Mourners and other variants) is a painting by the Italian Renaissance artist Andrea Mantegna.
 It portrays the body of Christ supine on a marble slab.
 He is watched over by the Virgin Mary, Saint John and St. Mary Magdalene weeping for his death.

-Mantegna may have made this painting for his personal funerary chapel.
-It was found by his sons in his studio after his death and sold off to pay debts.
-The painting is now in the Pinacoteca di Brera of Milan, Italy.

-Theme
+While the dating of the piece is debated, it was completed between 1475 and 1501, probably in the early 1480s.
+The painting is currently at the Pinacoteca di Brera in Milan.

+Subject

+The Lamentation of Christ is a topic in Christian religious art, especially popular in the High Medieval, Renaissance, and Baroque periods, which depicts the moment of mourning following the Crucifixion and lowering of Christ's body from the cross.
+Mantegna's variant includes some aspects commonly associated with the scene, including the presence of Mary and John as mourners and the presentation of the body on the Stone of Unction.
+The painting shows the nail wounds in Christ's feet and hands and, though less pronounced, the spear wound on his side.

+Visual impact

-The theme of the Lamentation of Christ is common in medieval and Renaissance art, although this treatment, dating back to a subject known as the Anointing of Christ, is unusual for the period.
-Most Lamentations show much more contact between the mourners and the body.
-Rich contrasts of light and shadow abound, infused by a profound sense of pathos.
-The realism and tragedy of the scene are enhanced by the perspective, which foreshortens and dramatizes the recumbent figure, stressing the anatomical details: in particular, Christ's thorax.
-The holes in Christ's hands and feet, as well as the faces of the two mourners, are portrayed without any concession to idealism or rhetoric.
+Mantegna's painting is visually distinct and shocking.
+Herbert von Einem called it "almost spooky" in its depiction of 'a horrendously distorted corpse' confined in a narrow space.
+There is little contact between the mourners and the body.
+Rich contrasts of light and shadow abound, its dark, monochromatic browns infusing the image with a profound sense of pathos.
+The realism and tragedy of the scene are enhanced by the perspective, which foreshortens and dramatizes the recumbent figure, stressing the anatomical details, as well as the holes in Christ's hands and feet and the faces of the three mourners.
 The sharply drawn drapery which covers the corpse contributes to the dramatic effect.
-The composition places the central focus of the image on Christ's genitals – an emphasis often found in figures of Jesus, especially as an infant, in this period, which has been related to a theological emphasis on the Humanity of Jesus by Leo Steinberg and others.
-The space the figures are present in appears to be confined, small, and somber, indicating to be a morgue.
+The space the figures are present in appears to be confined, small, and somber, indicating it to be a morgue.